 Doug has a B.A. in psychology (Iona College, 1970), a Master of Social Work degree from Fordham University (1974) and a law degree from Fordham University (1980).
 From 1990 to 1999, Doug was on the faculty of Columbia University School of Social Work, as associate professor and coordinator of their Law Minor Program, in conjunction with Columbia Law School.

-Doug is a charter member and Past President of the American Academy of Adoption Attorneys (AAAA).
+Doug is a charter member and Past President of The Academy of Adoption and Assisted Reproduction Attorneys (AAAA).
 He was on the Advisory Board of Directors of the New York State Foster and Adoptive Parents Association for ten years, and President of the Fordham University Graduate School of Social Services Alumni Association Board of Directors.
 Doug is contributing author of Adoption Law & Practice, Adoption Law in New York, Adoption in the Twenty-First Century, and Lawyer’s Guide to Adoption.
 He has published articles in The New York Law Journal and New York State Bar Association’s Family Law Review.
 His biography is featured in Who’s Who in America, and Who’s Who in American Law.